'It's a pretty and historic town but there are vulnerable people with needs': Storage firm delivers Christmas lifeline to Ludlow refuge

 Since last November it has been providing a haven for anyone who needs food, a shower, help and advice after being renovated by Stephen Treasure’s building company, Treasure and Son, which was founded in Ludlow over 270 years ago in 1747.

-Lock Stock, who have local bases at Brimfield, near Ludlow, and Craven Arms, have included cooking sauces and flavourings, pasta, rice, tinned produce, mince pies and biscuits to provide a range of meals for clients of Stephen House.
+Lock Stock, which has local bases at Brimfield, near Ludlow, and Craven Arms, have included cooking sauces and flavourings, pasta, rice, tinned produce, mince pies and biscuits to provide a range of meals for clients of Stephen House.

 “Here we provide somewhere to cook a meal, somewhere warm to rest in a clean space with washing and laundry facilities and where you can be signposted to other organisations including medical, mental health and housing services.